Is Prologis Inc. (PLD) a good stock to buy now?

 Sponsored

-The stock witnessed a -5.78% gain in the last 1 month and extending the period to 3 months gives it a -3.18%, and is -2.74% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.62% over the week and 2.07% over the month.
+The stock witnessed a -3.56% gain in the last 1 month and extending the period to 3 months gives it a 6.11%, and is 4.29% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.51% over the week and 2.08% over the month.

 Prologis Inc. (PLD) Analyst Forecasts